uptoratlen/gsArchivPDFDownloader/README.md

 To overcome this small but maybe annoying thing (maybe "they" did not like my downloader, or it was Shodan, GLaDOS...), I added also here a way to get the right URL.
 As mentioned in the start and end, if "they" change fundamental things, upsi....it will not work anymore.
 With that we could try a small fix.

+In April 2022 a new file download name is introduced (or seen).
+While downloading a differnet name is seen.
+Not sure why or what caused this, but at least the  <filenamepattern_fromserverwhiledl> is a option to get arround this.

 ### skip_editions in gs.json
 | Name          | value allowed        | Remark|